yalmip/yalmip.github.io/yalmip/tutorials/geometricprogramming.md

   problem: -4
 ````

 YALMIP will automatically convert some simple violations of the posynomial assumptions, such as lower bounds on monomial terms and maximization of negative monomials.
-The following small program maximizes the volume of a box, under constraints on the floor and wall area, and constraints on the relation between the height, width and depth (example from [Boyd et al.:2007]).
+The following small program maximizes the volume of a box, under constraints on the floor and wall area, and constraints on the relation between the height, width and depth (example from [Boyd et al. 2007]).

 ````matlab
 sdpvar h w d